katzenpost/katzenpost/docs/specs/mix_decoy_stats_propagation.md

 ## 1. Design Overview

 Nodes (mixes, gateways, and providers) need upload packet-loss statistics to the directory authorities, so that authorities can remove malfunctioning nodes from the consensus in the next epoch.

 Nodes currently sign and upload a Descriptor in each epoch.

 In the future, they should instead upload a "DescriptorUploadDocument" (fixme, better name) containing:
     * Descriptor
     * Stats
     * Signature

 Stats contains:
-    * a map from pairs-of-mixes to count-of-loops-sent
-    * a map from pairs-of-mixes to count-of-loops-received
+	* a map from pairs-of-mixes to the ratio of count-of-loops-sent vs count-of-loops-received

 Authorities can now detect failing mixes and remove them from the next epoch, or later potentially adjust their bandwidth weights.
 Clients do not need nodes' stats or their signatures over their descriptor, because they are reliant on the directory authorities anyway.

 ### 1.2 Cryptographic primitives